|Bring your daughters to the slaughter|

 some light on the sinister deeds going on.

 Not all of the second half is badly written, it does have some very nice stuff in it, which ties up a lot of things that were introduced in the first half.
-A lot of mysteries are solved, but some of the biggest ones feel like they get a bit of half-assed conclusions, which reminds me a bit of how Lost ended, but with a less open question.
+A lot of mysteries are solved, but some of the biggest ones feel like they get a few half-assed conclusions, which reminds me a bit of how Lost ended, but with a less open question.
 Some of the answers just don't feel very satisfying and are left very vague, perhaps on purpose, maybe because of Schafer just couldn't come up with anything.
 This is probably underlined a bit with Double Fines decision to recycle a lot of the locations from the first half and the finale, in ultimately more interesting location of Loruna behind the fabled Plague Dam that had so much promise in the first half, is left up as more of a glorious glimpse of what might have been.
-Though then again, it's not the games fault of not going where I was expecting it to go, but, none the less, I can't help but think of how nice it could have been had Loruna played a bigger part in the story.
+Though then again, it's not the games fault of not going where I was expecting it to go, none the less, I can't help but think of how nice it could have been had Loruna played a bigger part in the story.

 So yeah.
 That's Broken Age.
 It's not the greatest adventure game ever made, but it is a good one.
 It's pretty, well acted, has a nice soundtrack and a good set of characters, despite some of them are left a bit underused.
 The puzzles are mostly good and logical and the difficulty curve ramps up quite nicely towards the end, despite the final puzzle leaves room for improvement.
 Cinematically the ending is pretty good though, just as the overall quality of the animation tends to be in this game.
 It didn't end up as THE adventure game for me, but I have a feeling that it might end up being something comparable to old Sierra games or Lucasfilm games to many people who are experiencing adventure genre the first time.
-Hell, it will be a stable mark for them, where as in comparison to it especially the old Sierra titles feel and look antiquated and overly cumbersome with unfair design.
+Hell, it will be a stable mark for them, whereas in comparison to it especially the old Sierra titles feel and look antiquated and overly cumbersome with an unfair design.